NCIP/labviewer/Code/esb/deploy-src/ccts/src/README.txt

 Useful commands:
-1)mvn -Denv=local -Dmaven.test.skip=true clean install assembly:directory
-2)ant clean all test -Dcaxchange.url=http://localhost:8080/wsrf/services/cagrid/CaXchangeRequestProcessor
+1)To build service assembly,service engine and create distribution directory structure and this command need to be issue from ccts folder level form cVs directory structure mvn -Denv=local -Dmaven.test.skip=true clean install assembly:directory 2)To send test message using grid proxy and this command need to be issue form gridservice/caXchangeInboundService from caxchange home ant clean all test -Dcaxchange.url=http://localhost:8080/wsrf/services/cagrid/CaXchangeRequestProcessor